logger

 logger error,warn,info slog

-overrides the default output location (i.e., stderr
+overrides the default output location (i.e., stderr), and directs

-only.If you want to output to both
+output to slog only.If you want to output to both

 must specify both output destinations separately, as follows: